Desdaemon/desdaemon.github.io/_posts/2023-11-22-making-typescript-work-for-you-and-your-day-job.md

 acts more like an `implements` that forces the end-user to supply all of the properties that make up a certain interface.

 Alright, enough type theory for one day.
 The intuition is that `T extends` does the opposite of what we want it to do.
 So what's the alternative?
-This blog is already getting a bit long, so I'll show you the final solution that does work in the most general of cases.
+This article is already getting a bit long, so I'll show you the final solution that does work in the most general of cases.

 ## The Solution